Private Lands Stewardship Program

 • Identification of plant species valuable for wildlife and methods for promotion

-• Identification of problematic plant species and methods for control
+• Identification of problematic invasive species and methods for control

 • General silvicultural suggestions for stand enhancement that will enhance wildlife habitat quality

-Additionally, given the range-wide ecological importance of longleaf pine restoration, this program emphasizes establishment, management and maintenance of longleaf pine.
-This effort expresses the importance of wildlife habitat that occurs within longleaf pine systems.
+Additionally, given the range-wide ecological importance of longleaf pine restoration, this program emphasizes establishing, managing, and maintaining longleaf pine where applicable.
+This effort expresses the importance of wildlife habitat that occurs within longleaf pine systems

 Please fill out the form below for more information or to register for a property visit.